KareemMoneeam/Fan_Controller_System/README.md

 ## Repository Contents
 - **/Source_Code:** Contains the source code for the project.
-- **/Datasheets:** Datasheets related to components used in the project.
 - **/Documentation:** Detailed project documentation and design files.

 ## Getting Started